jacklj/singing-website/README.md

 Singing website

 ## todo
-1. longer biog on about page
-1. different picture on about page
 1. contact form works on heroku - need to put credentials in config
 1. check all working on heroku
 1. link to .com domain